Cannabis in der Musik: Wie Unkraut die Musikgeschichte prägt

 - Peter Tosh - "Legalize It" (1976) became an anthem

-- Bunny Wailer - Original Wailer, consistent advocate
+- Hasenklagener - Original Wailer, consistent advocate

 - Damian Marley - Carried father's legacy into modern era